Evidence of Coulomb liquid phase in few-electron droplets: CONTROL OF MULTI-ELECTRON TRANSFER

-For partitioning experiments with $N$ electrons, the detector QDs must be tuned for catching up to $N$ electrons.
-Fig.~\ref{fig:S3:delectron_qpc_histohrams} shows the histograms of QPC current jumps from the two detectors (D1 and D2) for the partitioning data of $N=5$ electrons in the same SAW minimum, demonstrating the detector capability of catching up to 5 electrons.

-\subsubsection{Placing all electrons in different SAW minima}
+\subsection{Placing all electrons in different SAW minima}

 To investigate the partitioning of uncorrelated electrons, we have to place the electrons in different SAW minima.
-This configuration is achieved by a combination of random and triggered electron sending, as well as a combination of the two electron sources S1 and S2.
-For the case of 3 electrons, we can proceed in the following ways.
+This configuration can be achieved by a combination of random and triggered electron sending, as well as a combination of the two electron sources S1 and S2.
+For the case of three electrons, we can for example proceed in the following ways.

-A first possibility is to load 3 electrons in a single source and simply apply a SAW train without triggering the plunger gate.
-In this situation, the electrons are automatically distributed over 3 random SAW minima.
+A first possibility is to load three electrons in a single source and simply apply a SAW train without triggering the plunger gate.
+In this case, $V_\text{R}^\text{send}$ is adjusted to allow the direct sending of the three electrons.
+When the sending takes place without trigger pulse, the electrons are automatically distributed over different and random SAW minima.
 This property is evidenced by the absence of correlation in the partitioning experiments performed in this way.

+A second possibility is to load three electrons in a single source, as above, but then send two electrons randomly and the third one with a trigger pulse.
+In this case, $V_\text{R}^\text{send}$ is adjusted to allow the direct sending of only two electrons.

-A second possibility is to load 2 electrons in the source S1 and one electron in the source S2.
-We can either use the random sending procedure of the 2 electrons of S1, while the electron in S2 is sent using a trigger pulse at a delayed time near the end of the SAW train, or send the first electron of S1 randomly and the second electron of S1 with a trigger pulse, while the electron of S2 is sent with a trigger pulse at a later time.
-All these procedures ensure that the 3 electrons are in 3 different SAW minima.
+A third possibility is to load two electrons in the source S1 and one electron in the source S2.
+We can either use the random sending procedure of the two electrons of S1, while the electron in S2 is sent using a trigger pulse at a delayed time near the end of the SAW train, or send the first electron of S1 randomly and the second electron of S1 with a trigger pulse, while the electron of S2 is sent with a trigger pulse at a later time.